Self Directed IRA Rules and Regulations

 Self-directed IRA’s do have more rules than traditional forms of IRA’s because alternative investments are allowed.
 Because of this, there are many rules in place to prevent fraudulent investments.

 • The IRS prohibits any investments in life insurance.

 • Investments in collectibles are also prohibited.
 This includes rugs, artwork, gems, and other personal property.

 • Since IRA’s are meant for you to invest in your retirement future and provide you with future tax benefits, any investment made to benefit you in the present is prohibited.

 • Most of these rules were put in place to prevent the practice of self-dealing.
 This is a conflict of interest in which a trustee or custodian takes advantage of their position and invest according to their own interests rather than the account holder.

 • Investments in real estate

 • precious metals (gold IRAs)

 Real estate investments and precious metals investments are permitted as long as the investment is handled by a custodian

-As you can see, there many self directed IRA rules in place in order to prevent fraud and illegal investments.
-These rules are also in place to protect you from making a bad investment and owing the IRS taxes.
+As you can see, there are many self-directed IRA rules in place in order to prevent fraud and illegal investments.
+These rules are also in place to protect you from making a bad investment and oweing the IRS taxes.
 Always be sure to research your investments and consult with your custodian.